sgauthamr2001/RISC-V_Bit_Manip/README.md

 ### Steps to run:
-Make sure you have installed all the required tools as mentioned in docs/Tool_setup.pdf and the python environment is activated.
+<div align="justify"> Make sure you have installed all the required tools as mentioned in docs/Tool_setup.pdf and the python environment is activated.
+To add custom test instrucions,
+the list corresponding to respective instruction in 'bbox_verif/test_bbox.py' is to be appended and more instructions have been provided inside the file. </div>

 1. To just generate the verilog
 ```bash